How would you describe your style?

 I currently shoot with a Nikon D3s and a Nikon D700.
-I carry several lenses in my bag including the Nikkor 12-24mm 2.8, Nikkor 35mm 1.4, Sigma 50 1.4 Art lens, Nikkor 105mm 2.8, Nikkor 70-200mm VRII 2.8 and Nikkor 85mm 1.4.
+I carry several lenses in my bag including the Nikkor 12-24mm 2.8, Sigma 35mm 1.4 Art, Sigma 50 1.4 Art, Nikkor 105mm 2.8, Nikkor 70-200mm VRII 2.8 and Nikkor 85mm 1.4.
 I use all Nikon flashes and a pocket wizard wireless system.
 If you have any questions beyond what I’ve mentioned here, just ask!

 How many images can we expect from our shoot?